Job Outlook in the Ft. Lauderdale area:

 - Demand for Pharmacy Technicians is expected to grow about 13%* between 2015 and 2023

 - Entry level wages for are about $12/hour**.
 Actual wages vary according to education, experience and certifications.

 * Bureau of Labor Statistics

 M-F 7:05 a.m. – 1:50 p.m.

 Pharmacy Technicians generally work under the supervision of a registered pharmacist and perform tasks related to receiving, dispensing, distribution, control, maintenance, compounding, manufacturing, packaging and labeling of pharmaceutical products.
-Currently, pharmacy technicians are assuming more responsibility for routine tasks, previously performed by pharmacists, and will be responsible for mastering new pharmacy technology as it becomes available.
+Currently, pharmacy technicians are responsible for routine tasks previously performed by pharmacists and for mastering new pharmacy technology as it becomes available.
 Opportunities for advancement may vary with the pharmacy technician’s employer.
 Upon successful completion of this program, students will earn an Applied Technology Diploma (ATD)

 Additional Skills Covered:

 - Computer Literacy